Step 2. Set Mocap Zone

 Click the 'save' button to store the zone setting.

-• If the point cloud remains above the gray reference box in the front or side view, or if there are still objects inside the motion capture zone, the point cloud will remain red, and you will not be able to proceed to the next step.
+• If the point cloud remains above the gray reference box in the front or side view, or if there are still objects inside the mocap zone, the point cloud will remain red, and you will not be able to proceed to the next step.

-• Click the ‘Edit’ button and adjust the motion capture zone to ensure no objects remain inside.
+• Click the ‘Edit’ button, adjust the mocap zone to ensure no objects remain inside, and then click the 'save' button again.

 6